 * a Programme of the Event,

 * a copy of the course evaluation form to be completed by attendees,

 Applications can only be accepted if submitted via the online submission portal with supporting documents emailed in.
 Please note – the endorsement fee is non-refundable.

 AfN will acknowledge receipt of an application within seven working days and will undertake an initial accuracy and completion check (although not a check of the nutrition content).
 AfN staff will ask for any identifiable missing or incomplete information.

 An invoice for payment within 14 days will be issued.

-Once payment has been received, applications will be assessed by an AfN CPD Assessor, and processed within 28 days.
+Once payment has been received, applications will be assessed by an AfN CPD Assessor, and processed within 28 days (from date of payment receipt).
 Assessors may be required to ask AfN staff to obtain further clarification or information from the applicant on the organisation of the event, its content or its speakers in order to be able to make a final decision (although AfN will make every effort to keep within the 28 day processing time, this may be extended depending on the extent of information requested and the speed at which it is provided).
 A decision will be made to either endorse or not endorse the learning activity.
 The decision of AfN is final.

 If the assessment decision is not to endorse the learning activity, full reasons for the decision will be provided to the applicant.
 The application can be resubmitted, however a new endorsement application fee will apply.